30 BEAUTIFUL Banff Lakes You Have To Visit

 Overlooking Vista Lake

 Vista Lake is located right off the Banff Windermere Highway before you cross into Kootenay National Park.
 Vista Lake is an excellent lake to check out because you can literally do so from right off the highway.
+There’s a small parking area for Vista Lake on the left-hand side of the road when driving from Banff to Radium Hot Springs.
+Keep an eye out for it once you pass Storm Mountain Lodge.

 Once you park, all you have to do is get out of the car for an awesome viewpoint of Vista Lake.
 However, it’s just a short 1km hike down to the lake should you want to see it up close, which is well worth the effort and an easy hike in Banff.
-That being said, make sure to take a photograph from above, we found this vantage point much more beautiful.
+That being said, make sure to take a photograph from above; we found this vantage point to be much more beautiful.

 Arnica Lake